michaelmcmillen/travel-one/README.md

 #### Database

-The application requires a Postgres DB to be setup.
-Instead of setting this up and populating this locally, you can run the above steps to build the dockerized application locally.
-This will create a containerized PostGres DB and populate it with the necessary data.
+The application requires a PostGres DB to be setup.
+Instead of setting this up and populating this locally, you can run the following steps which will build and run a containerised Postgres DB.
+The scripts will also populate it with the necessary data.

 The population of the DB is carried out by:

-- At build time, 2 JS scripts are run to pull down data from an external open API and saves these to .csv files
+- Two .js scripts are run to pull down data from an external open API and saves these to .csv files
-- When initialising the containerized PostGres DB at compose, a set of SQL statements are run to populate the DB from the .csv files
+- When initialising the containerized PostGres DB, a set of SQL statements are run to populate the DB from the .csv files

 Use the following Installation steps to then run the app locally, pointing to the Dockerized DB that has been spun up.